zjuKeLiu/zjucourses/README.md

 # zjucourses
-This repo is built to store the power points of zju courses
+This repo is built to store and share the materials of the courses in electrical engeeringin ZJU.